AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 12**: The above is a bird's-eye view of the portion of the apparatus in which flow diverts between the flow accumulator and the peristaltic pump.

 ### Experimental Procedure
-**Remove this at some point**(We were testing, qualitatively, the difference between bubble formation in the fluidized bed at different water temperatures.)

-**Do we need the following paragraph? ew465**
-Before beginning qualitative experiments to determine the feasibility of using a fluidized bed to encourage bubble formation, the subteam sought to determine the minimum fluidization velocity of the system. **idk anything about the ProCoDa calculation.
-Has this already been talked about in a previous report?
-Should we link to it @Tommy tsb49 ew465** The subteam attempted to experimentally verify the theoretical minimum fluidization velocity calculated by ProCoDa.
-Starting at...

-The subteam conducted a qualitative experiment to determine if the fluidized bed successfully promotes bubble formation in the reactor.
-Six were conducted in which the amount of bubble formation in the reactor using hot (supersaturated) water was compared to the amount of bubble formation using cold water.
-The water temperatures used were defined by the hottest and coldest temperatures that the laboratory sink could produce.
-The water was run for several minutes at each temperature before data collection to allow fluctuations in influent temperatures to settle and for the temperature in the reactor to equilibrate **edit previous sentence ew465**.
-Qualitative data of bubble formation was taken in the form of a video of the fluidized bed reactor.
-The bubble production rate and size of bubbles was analyzed visually from these videos.
+Using the [ProCoDA method file](#ProCoDa-Method-File) given in the Manual, the subteam determined that an RPM of 41.1 was necessary to fluidize the reactor.
+To ensure fluidization, the subteam decided to conduct experiments at 60 RPM, a relatively arbitrary flow rate that will be subject to further consideration in the coming weeks.

+On March 10, the subteam conducted brief, qualitative experiments to determine if the fluidized bed successfully promoted bubble formation.
+The subteam also structured the tests to qualitatively show differences between bubble formation at different temperatures of influent water.

-The influent water temperature was monitored over the course of each trial using a temperature probe inserted in the flow accumulator.
-The data was recorded with ProCoDa and the average, standard deviation, and percent standard deviation for each trial was calculated.
+Six experimental trials were conducted.
+Each trial began with the flow accumulator being empty.
+Influent water was introduced to the system and pumped through the reactor at 60 RPM.
+The influent water's temperature was monitored during each trial using a temperature probe inserted in the flow accumulator.
+The pressure difference between the interior and exterior of the reactor was measured with the pressure sensor installed in the reactor.
+Temperature and pressure data was recorded with ProCoDA and the average, standard deviation, and percent standard deviation for each trial was calculated.

-The pressure difference inside and outside of the reactor was also measured with the pressure sensor and recorded with ProCoDa.
-The average, standard deviation, and percent standard deviation of the data was calculated as well.

-The length of each trial was determined by how quickly the flow accumulator filled up with water, with most times around 25 seconds.
-The peristaltic pump was run at 60 RPM, corresponding to a flow rate well above the minimum fluidization velocity as calculated by ProCoDa and experimentally observed. **Add specific numbers in manual ew465.
-Also add the instructions for ProCoDA.**
+The subteam intended to test bubble formation at two relatively extreme temperatures: the warmest and the coolest temperatures provided by the laboratory sink serving as the water source.
+To this end, the subteam ran three trials while the sink supplied warm water, and three trials while the sink supplied cool water.

+During each trial, video recordings of the fluidized bed were taken using Smartphone cameras.
+Bubble formation was visually analyzed from these videos, which are provided in the Results and Analysis section.

+Once the flow accumulator filled with water, the experimental trial ended, and data collection halted.
+The following section of the report presents a discussion of the experimental data.

 ## Results and Analysis
 Numerical and video data from the experiments described in the Methods section were analyzed.